We love simple fruit desserts like this one, not just because they are easy to make, but because they are easy to adjust to suit your personal tastes.

 - Pinch of salt

-- 2 tablespoons lemon juice
+- 1-1/2 tablespoons lemon juice

 - 1 cup panko crumbs

-- 4 tablespoons melted butter
+- 5 tablespoons melted butter

 - Preheat the oven to 375°F and generously butter a 9 x 9-inch baking dish.

-- Sprinkle with 2 tablespoons of the brown sugar, 1 teaspoon of the cinnamon, nutmeg and a pinch of salt.
+- Sprinkle with 2 tablespoons of the brown sugar, 1 teaspoon of the cinnamon, nutmeg, and a pinch of salt.

-- Bake for 35 to 45 minutes, or until the crumbs are nicely browned and the apples are tender when pierced with a fork.
+- Continue baking for 10 to 15 minutes, or until the apples are tender when pierced with a knife.